+- · Staff meetings,

-- Induction, all staff follow a thorough induction process including familiarisation and opportunities for questions on the company polices
+- Induction, all staff follow a thorough induction process including familiarisation and opportunities for questions on the company policies.

-- Staff meetings,

 - Training courses approved by the Nursery Director,

 - Training from the local authority,

 - Training from consultants,

 - Training online from relevant providers.

 - Training at the annual training day.

-- Training on self-regulation for children.